test-fullautomation/robotframework-uds/README.rst

-Whether you’re testing diagnostic sessions, reading data, or controlling routines on an ECU, the UDS Library simplifies these tasks by offering specific keywords for almost almost UDS service as defined in `ISO 14229 <https://automotive.wiki/index.php/ISO_14229>`_.
+Whether you’re testing diagnostic sessions, reading data, or controlling routines on an ECU, the UDS Library simplifies these tasks by offering specific keywords for almost any UDS service as defined in
+`ISO 14229 <https://automotive.wiki/index.php/ISO_14229>`_.

 These keywords are designed to handle the complexity of UDS communication,